Why nursery food matters

 Milk & Dairy

-1 dairy product – including milk, cheese, yoghurts, milk-based sauces, custard and puddings made from milk – each day.
+1 dairy product – including milk, cheese, yoghurts, fromage frais, milk-based sauces, custard and puddings made from milk – each day.

 Fruits & Vegetables

 1 portion of fruits and/or vegetables – a colourful variety (including fresh, frozen, canned in natural juice and dried) to provide a range of essential nutrients – each day.

 Meat products (such as sausages & meatballs) no more than once a week.
 A variety of meat, fish & meat alternatives across the week.

 The Eat Better Start Better guidelines are underpinned by a nutrient framework specific to early years children, to ensure they receive appropriate amounts of energy and nutrients across each week.

 The Zebedees Promise

 Our children eat real food, prepared from scratch and cooked on the day of delivery.
 Our menus are developed with our in-house Nutritionist, to ensure they meet recommended nutrient targets for pre-school children (including salt and NME sugars).

 Zebedees pudding policy